08 Sep Why GFCIs Make Homes Safe

 - Kitchens (since 1987)

 - Crawl spaces and unfinished basements (since 1990)

 - Laundry and utility sinks (since 2005)

-It is advisable to consider portable GFCI protection whenever operating electrically-powered garden equipment (mower, hedge trimmer, edger, etc.) or with electric tools (drills, saws, sanders, etc.) for do-it-yourself work in and around the house.
+Consider portable GFCI protection whenever operating electrically-powered garden equipment (mower, hedge trimmer, edger, etc.).
+Additionally, portable GFCI protection works with electric tools (drills, saws, sanders, etc.) for do-it-yourself work in and around the house.